softwaresaved/build_and_test_examples/jenkins/Shell.md

 * Save the configuration and click Build Now.
 * Now when the job completes, there will be a little red ball next to the job link, which means the job failed with an error.
-* Click on the job link.
+* Click the job link.
-* Click on Console Output and you should see the output from the command-line, including the reason for the failure.
+* Click Console Output and you should see the output from the command-line, including the reason for the failure.
+* Click Back to project then Back to dashboard.

 Summary
 -------